bokand/page-collection/README.md

     example2.bad.com
 ```

-For existing software that understands `text/uri-list` this will be interpreted as a simple flat list of all the provided URIs.
+For existing software that understands `text/uri-list` this will be interpreted as a simple flat list of all the provided URLs.

-The `multi` scheme could also support this by nesting `uri-list` URIs:
+The `multi` scheme could also support this by nesting `uri-list` URLs:

 ```
 multi:https://foo.com;uri-list:https://a.com%3Bhttps://b.com%3Bhttps://c.com%3Ftype=grid-view&title=My%20example;https://bar.com?title=Bookmarks
 ```

-While these would require tedious encoding operations, URIs such as this are likely to be machine generated.
+While these would require tedious encoding operations, URLs such as this are likely to be machine generated.